-Standing in the Need (2015) follows the large African-American family introduced in Still Waiting for nearly nine years.
+Standing in the Need (September 2015) follows the large African-American family introduced in Still Waiting for nearly nine years.
 It documents their grueling recovery from Katrina and demonstrates how greater cultural understanding would enable disaster recovery organizations to better serve affected communities.
 Already in second printing (April 2015).

 For reviews and to order, please visit the University of Texas Press website.